programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 Everything that I need to setup a game for two players with the correct civilizations and resources is located in the "Player" tab, whose icon looks like a small human face.
 First, I click that tab.
 Then, I set the number of players to 2.
 Finally, I set Player 1 on Team 1 as the Gauls with the name "Helvetii" and relatively low starting resources and Player 2 on Team 2 as the Romans with the name "Caesar's Legions" and relatively high starting resources:

-{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-09.png" alt="Here I am adjusting the default player settings in Atlas's "Player" tab, specifically assigning the name "Caesar's Legions" to the Roman civilization, making that civilization Player 2's and on Team 2, and giving 2000 of each resource to that civilization at the start of the game.
-Each of these things is available as an easy option inside the "Player" tab." caption="Figure 9.
+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-09.png" alt="Adjusting the default player settings in Atlas's Player tab, specifically assigning the name 'Caesar's Legions' to the Roman civilization, assigning that civilization to Player 2 and Team 2, and giving 2000 of each resource to that civilization at the start of the game.
+Each of these things is available as an easy option inside the Player tab." caption="Figure 9.
 Adjusting the default player settings in Atlas's Player tab" %}

 Next, I switch to the "Object" tab, and on the bottom of the screen, I click "Player 2" to make Player 2, the Roman civilization's manager, the owner of the units.
 I add a Roman Castra (Army Camp, a specialty structure) in the south, which is less advanced than a civic center but allows the creation of citizen soldiers and some siege weapons.
 I also place a proper civic center, mainly so that the Romans actually control their own starting territory.
 I set a few citizen soldiers and a cavalryman, all filtered by "rome" in the "Object" tab's search bar:

-{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-10.png" alt="Here I am creating Rome's starting position to the south of Mont Beuvray.
-I have filtered Atlas's "Object" tab with "rome" to show the units that are unique to Rome that I may place.
-I have placed a Castra, as well as a Civic Center, a few houses, a guard tower, and some starting infantryman and cavalrymen." caption="Figure 10.
+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-10.png" alt="A zoomed-in view of the terrain showing Rome's starting position to the south of Mont Beuvray.
+I have placed a Castra, as well as a Civic Center, a few houses, a guard tower, and some starting infantryman and cavalrymen, found filtering Atlas's Object tab to show the units available for Rome." caption="Figure 10.
 Creating Rome's starting position to the south of Mont Beuvray" %}

 After switching the Player to Player 1 on the bottom of the screen (inside the "Object" tab), I create a Gallic Fortress atop Mont Beuvray, and I place some Gallic infantry javelineers (citizen soldiers) and female citizens.